ralphwetzel/theonionbox/README.md

 ![image](docs/images/location.png)

-By special configuration you can advise the Box to query the location of the IP address of the Tor node monitored from a user provided GeoIP City DB.
+By special configuration you can advise the box to query the location of the IP address of the Tor node monitored from a user provided GeoIP City DB.

 _Bandwidth_ displays the bandwidth history data as known to Onionoo.